Start Date22 April - 17 June

 Unit 1 explores the complex relationship between gender inequality and gender based violence from a human rights perspective.
 It defines GBV in its many forms and outlines the scale of the problem in global terms.
 It also provides in-depth analysis of how social-cultural forces contribute to the creation and reinforcement of rigid gender roles and unequal gender relations and how these can lead to GBV.
 It also argues that GBV constitutes a violation of women’s basic rights as human beings and discusses harmful traditional practices from this rights perspective.

 Unit 2 explores the link between poverty and GBV and outlines the direct and indirect costs of it and both household and macro-economic levels in lower-income countries.
-It also examines how GBV threatens the achievement of the Millennium Development Goals (MDGs) in the areas of health, HIV and AIDS, education, livelihoods and female participation in development.
+It also examines how GBV threatens the achievement of the Sustainable Development Goals (SDGs) in the areas of health, HIV and AIDS, education, livelihoods and female participation in development.

 Module 2: Addressing Gender Based Violence